What Are Distributed Teams And How to Manage Them Remotely?

 The future is something we create

-As we mentioned above, "Distributed teams" are a team where particular work in separated geographical locations from each other. with all the benefits that the distributed team model has to offer, not just for companies, but importantly for employees; this major shift has been a long time coming.
+As we mentioned above, "Distributed teams" are a team where a particular team works in separated geographical locations and time zones from each other.
+With all the benefits that the distributed workforce model has to offer, not just for companies, but importantly for employees; this major shift has been a long time coming.
 It was reported by GetApp that fully remote workers have risen by 400% in the last decade and work flexibility was reported by many, including LinkedIn to be one of the biggest work trends of last year.
 We are in agreement with the likes of Monday.com and Forbes, and to quote the latter and conclude “Without a doubt, the future of work is distributed”.